-Ankle mobility – check for restrictions around the ankle joint – trying to mobilise the ankle joint with non-weight bearing exercises will give an indication of movement of the ankle and compare with the other ankle.
-A range of both closed and open chain exercises and resistance band exercises can assist in achieving more mobility.
+Ankle mobility - check for restrictions around the ankle joint - trying to mobilise the ankle joint with non-weight bearing exercises will give an indication of movement of the ankle and compare with the other ankle.
+Using both closed and open chain exercises can assist in achieving more mobility.

 Have you changed your running routes and included more hill work?
 Are you doing more sprints?
 What about your running shoes have you changed them?
 Using a running shoe with a different heel drop, a 12mm drop may help calf muscles, but a running shoe that is flatter from rearfoot to forefoot may cause some runners aggravation in the Achilles or calf muscle, there is some evidence in the research to suggest this could be an issue.

 Have you had any back issues, or injuries to the hip, knee or ankle?
+Is the calf complex strong enough?
 These all need to be taken into consideration for a tightness in the calf muscle.

-So sometimes you just need to do some detective work to find out what’s happening and grab a few degrees of movement from different areas to decrease that calf tightness.
+So sometimes you just need to do some detective work to find out what’s happening to grab a few degrees of movement from different areas to decrease that calf tightness.